fenago/tableau-intermediate/lab-guides/md/Lab_2.md

 #### Getting ready

-To perform the steps in this recipe, we\'ll be using the `Internet_satisfaction_by_region.csv` file as the data source.
+To perform the steps In this lab, we\'ll be using the `Internet_satisfaction_by_region.csv` file as the data source.
 Make sure you have it saved to your device and connect to it.